facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 Note the `--recurse-submodules` option that asks Git to clone the third-party dependencies along with fairseq2.
-If you have already cloned fairseq2 without `--recurse-submodules` before reading these instructions, you can run the following command in your cloned repository to achieve the same effect.
+If you have already cloned fairseq2 without `--recurse-submodules` before reading these instructions, you can run the following command in your cloned repository to achieve the same effect:

 ```sh
 git submodule update --init --recursive